 Eat and meet

-Head further down the same side of the road and you'll reach the Minority Restaurant which specialises in, you guessed it, minority food.
+Across from Bamboo Lounge and down a narrow alley, Minority Restaurant specialises in, you guessed it, minority food.
+Here you can sample dishes from the ethnic tribes in Luang Nam Tha and you’ll find the food to be fresh and full of local vegetables.
+If you must, they also have Western items.
 We tried one of their versions of bamboo soup -- it was so authentic we found worms in the bamboo.
-Service was particularly friendly and helpful and we wouldn't hold the worms against them.
+Service was friendly and helpful and we wouldn't hold the worms against them.

 Jump to a destination